Practice Areas: Commercial Litigation

 He has appeared in administrative hearings before the Michigan Supreme Court to advocate rule changes and has drafted a number of proposals that the Court adopted through the years.
 The president of the State Bar appointed Mr. Bisio to the Appellate Delay Task Force in 2002, which examined ways of reducing delay in disposition of cases in the Michigan Court of Appeals.
 Since 1994 he has been the permanent reporter for the Local Rules Advisory Committee for the federal court in Detroit.
 In that capacity, he oversees the committee’s work in commenting on and proposing rule amendments and has been instrumental in an extensive revision of the local rules of that court.
 He is also a past member of the Sixth Circuit Court of Appeals Rules Advisory Committee and was instrumental in an extensive revision of that court’s rules.

 Mr. Bisio has taught courses on civil procedure for the Institute for Continuing Legal Education and as an adjunct professor at Wayne State University Law School.
 He maintains an “AV” peer review rating with Martindale-Hubbell Law Directory, the highest peer review rating for attorneys.
-He has been selected by his peers for inclusion in The Best Lawyers in America© 2021 in the field of Commercial Litigation (Copyright 2020 by Woodward/White, Inc., of SC).
+He has been selected by his peers for inclusion in The Best Lawyers in America© 2022 in the fields of Commercial Litigation and Litigation – Real Estate (Copyright 2021 by Woodward/White, Inc., of SC).
 He has also been listed as one of the top 5% of attorneys in Michigan by Michigan Super Lawyers magazine (2006-2012), published annually by Law & Politics.
 He has also been designated a “Leading Lawyer” in Commercial Litigation for the years 2014 to the present (a distinction granted to the top 1% of attorneys in Michigan).

 J.D., Wayne State University, magna cum laude, 3rd in class, 1979